nasyatj/ParkWatch/README.md

 User:

-For users, make sure to click on the 'Reports' Button in the middle of the screen in order to
+Click on the 'Reports' Button in the middle of the screen in order to upload Report (Make sure to enter Park name, Report Type, Details, and Picture)

-View Report: upload Report (Make sure to enter Park name, Report Type, Details, and Picture)
+Scroll down to view all reports

 Admin: